unum-apps/factions/lqt/README.md

 ## File

 Create a file in `lqt/submitted` named as above with the generated content.
-Do a commit.

 # Generate Questions